Free Delivery

 Brussels sprouts require a long growing season and do best in a cool climate.
 They prefer full sun and fertile, well-drained soil with a pH of 6.0-7.0.
 It's essential to enrich the soil with compost or well-rotted manure before planting.

-Plant Brussels sprouts in early to mid-summer for a harvest that extends into fall or early winter.
+• Planting Time: Plant Brussels sprouts in early to mid-summer for a harvest that extends into fall or early winter.
 In areas with mild winters, planting can be delayed for a winter or early spring harvest.

 Planting